binsalim95/GraphQL-_w_Rick_n_Morty/README.md

-# GraphQL_w_Rick_n_Morty
+# RESTAPI_Rick_n_Morty
-Showcasing basic GraphQL to extract data from an API and creating a data pipeline from data ingestion, to database management and manipulation in Python
+Showcasing how to extract data from an API and creating a data pipeline from data ingestion, to database management and manipulation in Python